Search results for

 Signal Private Messenger screenshot 2022 2

 Signal Private Messenger is an excellent FaceTime alternative for privacy seekers.
 It features a bunch of stuff, including group chats, video calls, voice calls, and end-to-end encryption for security.
-The video and voice call clarity is good and it works quite simply.
-Telegram would be another excellent option here, but they seem to only support video messages at this time.
+The clarity of the video and voice call is good and works quite simply.
+Telegram would be another excellent option here, but they seem to support video messages only now.
 In any case, Signal Private Messenger is free, open-source, secure, and one of the better FaceTime alternatives.
 However, its privacy is its biggest feature.
-Those that want something a little more fun may want to look elsewhere.
+Those who want something a little more fun may want to look elsewhere.

 Skype